 FAQs

-If you don’t have buttermilk, you can make a quick substitute using plain yogurt thinned with water, or regular milk with a teaspoon of vinegar or lemon juice added.
-Let it sit for a few minutes before using.
+Mix plain yogurt or milk with a teaspoon of vinegar or lemon juice and let it sit for a few minutes .

 Baked Fried Chicken